-There are two key factors that impact what you could earn from Social Security:
+Two key factors impact what you could earn from Social Security:

 - How long you are willing or able to wait before collecting

 Unfortunately, women generally receive a lower monthly benefit than men.
-This is a product of income level, as women have historically earned less than men.
-In 2017, women age 65 and older received an average annual Social Security income of $14,353, compared to $18,041 for men.
-That’s about $1,196 per month for women and about $1,503 per month for men.
+That is a product of income level, as women have historically earned less than men.
+In 2019, women age 65 and older received an average annual Social Security income of $13,505, compared to $17,374 for men.
+That’s about $1,125 per month for women and about $1,447 per month for men.
 The SSA notes that these lower benefits correlate to lower lifetime earnings and more part-time work.

-Unfortunately, women may generally be more reliant on Social Security, too.
-The SSA notes that women at age 65 are expected to live about 21 additional years, compared to about 19 years for men.
-Women reportedly represent 55.5% of all Social Security beneficiaries age 62 or older and about 65% of beneficiaries age 85 and above.
+Women also tend to be more reliant on Social Security.
+The SSA notes that women at age 65 are expected to live about 21 additional years, compared to 19 years for men.
+Women reportedly represent 55.3% of all Social Security beneficiaries age 62 or older and about 64% of beneficiaries age 85 and above.

-Meanwhile, African-American men age 65 and older received an average annual Social Security benefit of about $16,265 in 2017, compared to African-American women who earned about $13,574.
-That’s about $1,355 per month for men and about $1,131 per month for women.
-Again, this is due to lower lifetime incomes.
+Meanwhile, Black men aged 65 and older received an average annual Social Security benefit of about $14,409 in 2019, compared to Black women, who received about $12,806.
+That’s about $1,200 per month for men and about $1,067 per month for women.
+Again, that is due to lower lifetime incomes.

-Despite these differences in benefit payments, it is worth noting that Social Security is designed to be progressive, in that Social Security benefits to lower-income earners represent a higher percentage of their pre-retirement income.
+Despite these differences in benefit payments, it is worth noting that Social Security is designed to be progressive.
+Social Security benefits to lower-income earners represent a higher percentage of their pre-retirement income.

 It Pays to Wait

-Based on the SSA’s payment structure, the longer you wait to collect benefits, the higher your benefit will be.
+The longer you wait to collect benefits, the higher your benefit will be based on the SSA's payment structure.
 So if you have enough retirement savings, you may be able to go several years before you start receiving Social Security benefits.
-This can ultimately result in more money.
+That can ultimately result in more money.

 You can start receiving Social Security benefits as early as age 62.
-If you collect at that age, however, you’ll only receive only a certain percentage of your maximum retirement benefit.
+However, if you collect at that age, you’ll only receive a percentage of your maximum retirement benefit.
 For example, if you were born in 1960 or later and retire at age 62, you will receive only 70% of the maximum benefit.
 If you wait until age 65, you’ll get 86.7%, and if you begin collecting at age 67, you’ll get the full benefit.
 Benefits for spouses range from 32.5% to 50%, depending on the year of collection.

-It’s worth noting for those not yet near retirement age that Social Security benefits are expected to be available to be paid in full through 2037.
-However, after that, there may only be enough funds to pay out 76% of scheduled benefits.
-The Social Security Board of Trustees believes increases in taxes could help prevent a lack of Social Security benefits for retirees.
+It’s worth noting, for those not yet near retirement age, that Social Security benefits are expected to be available to be paid in full through 2037.
+However, after that, there might only be enough funds to pay 76% of scheduled benefits.
+The Social Security Board of Trustees believes that increases in taxes could help prevent a lack of Social Security benefits for retirees.

 The Bottom Line

-It’s hard to know precisely what you’ll earn from Social Security until you actually begin collecting payments.
-However, you can work to maximize your potential payments by earning as much as you can in your pre-retirement years and delaying collection as long as possible.
-While the average Social Security benefit came to $1,522.70 per month in 2020, it is possible to earn more than twice that amount each month through a combination of high lifetime earnings, luck, and some patience.
+It’s hard to know precisely what you’ll earn from Social Security until you begin collecting payments.
+However, you can work to maximize your payments by making as much as you can in your pre-retirement years and delaying collection as long as possible.
+While the average Social Security benefit was $1,562.66 per month in 2021, it is possible to earn more than twice that amount each month by combining higher lifetime earnings and patience.